Noble Corporation Is My Top Pick For 2017

 Introduction

 Last night, the world celebrated the sun completing one more revolution around the Earth.
 Despite the similarity of this point in the sun's revolution to anything other point, people sat down, reflected on the past year, and made decisions for the future.
-One group that has been hit harder than many other this past year.
-Oil companies.
-After peaking at more than $100 per barrel in mid-2014, oil prices began fall hard to an early-2016 low of less than $30 per barrel.
+One group that has been hit harder than many other this past year is oil companies.
+After peaking at more than $100 per barrel in mid-2014, oil prices began fall hard to an early 2016 low of less than $30 per barrel.
 Even with 2016 as the best year for oil prices since 2009, oil prices are still less than 60% of their mid-2014 highs.

-Noble Corporation Rig - Noble Corp
+(Noble Corporation Rig - Noble Corp)

 Noble Corporation (NYSE: NE), as an offshore driller, has been hit harder than many other oil companies.
 While traditional oil companies earn income throughout a crash, as they continue to produce oil, offshore drillers rely on contracts.
-These contracts rely on continued exploration capex spending, spending that has shrivels up during an oil crash.
-As a result of this shrivelled spending, as Noble Corporation's rigs have rolled off of contract, the company has also seen its income take a large hit.
+These contracts rely on continued exploration capex spending - spending that shrivels up during an oil crash.
+As a result of this shrivelled spending, as Noble's rigs have rolled off of contract, the company has also seen its income take a large hit.

 Investors anticipated the hit that Noble Corporation's income would take.
-The company has watched its stock price drop from a mid-2014 peak of just under $35 per share to a November 2016 lows of less than $5 per share.
-Even with the company's recent stock price recovery to just under $6 per share, the company is still at less than 20% of its pre-crash highs.
-However, Noble Corporation has a well positioned fleet, strong contracts, and a well-balanced debt load.
-The oil markets, as we will see, are well on their way to recovery.
+The company has watched its stock price drop from a mid-2014 peak of just under $35 per share to a November 2016 low of less than $5 per share.
+Even with its recent stock price recovery to just under $6 per share, the company is still at less than 20% of its pre-crash highs.
+However, Noble Corporation has a well-positioned fleet, strong contracts, and a well-balanced debt load.
+The oil markets are well on their way to recovery.

 The combination of these reasons, as we will see, makes Noble Corporation my top stock pick for 2017.